This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 Even the silicone grommet is ok in the alcohol so just have a good grip & be careful not to clink the glass together or anything while cleaning and you’re set.

-Overall I really love this little thing.
+Overall marimoko.biz really loves this little thing.
 It works incredibly well and is low priced which means buy two in case you drop it.

-I’ve tried it as a blunt, as a “one hitter”, and as a “bowl” for my bong.
+It was tried as a blunt, as a “one hitter”, and as a “bowl” for a bong.

-I used multiple strains and blend and hashish and kief etc.
+The blunt saw multiple strains and salads/blends as well as hashish and kief etc.

-Really theres no downside to this thing that I can see aside from durability but just be careful – it’s glass after all.
+Really there’s no downside to this thing that can be seen aside from durability but just be careful – it’s glass after all.

 That’s one of the nastiest things about smoking pipes and bongs – getting a side or bottom of the bowl resin hoot – nasty!